 “Bertha, where are you going??”

-“I’m going to fee the chickens” replied the blue human, and proceeded on her way.
+“I’m going to feed the chickens” replied the blue human, and proceeded on her way.

 “Chicken-feed,” mused Sammy.
 “Ugh! that’s what I ate yesterday and found good.”
 Aloud he said —

-“Watch that human fellows, and see what she does with that chicken feed.”
+“Watch that human fellow, and see what she does with that chicken feed.”